ZoomyCat/LookAtMe/README.md

 ## Things to keep in mind
     -You are at fault if you use this script & get banned for it, not I.
     -This script uses TELEPORT HACKS.
 Only use it on accounts you don't mind losing!
-(Free trials etc)
+(Free trials etc) -This hack is dead simple, the full version is much more in depth but far more destructive, so this is all I'll be releasing to the public.